-Meatless Monday dinner is sorted with this delicious, healthy and hearty Sweet Potato, Lentil and Chickpea Curry.
-It’s an easy one-pan meal that’s ready in 30 minutes and made with pantry staples including chickpeas, tinned diced tomatoes and turmeric!
+Meatless Monday dinner is sorted with this delicious, healthy and hearty Sweet Potato and Chickpea Curry.
+It's an easy one-pan meal that's ready in 30 minutes and made with pantry staples including chickpeas, tinned diced tomatoes and turmeric!

 Everyone needs a few quick and easy dinner recipes in their back pocket.
 I call them my weeknight wonders - meals that I can make in 30 minutes or less with ingredients I always have on hand.

-This Sweet Potato, Lentil and Chickpea Curry is one of my weeknight wonders.
-It’s a vegan curry that’s made from scratch with mostly everyday pantry ingredients.
+This Sweet Potato and Chickpea Curry is one of my weeknight wonders.
+It's a vegan curry that's made from scratch with mostly everyday pantry ingredients.
 And it keeps well so you can enjoy it for lunch for several days after (or freeze it for dinner in a pinch).

 Curries have reputation for being quite difficult to make, especially if you aren't using a jar of curry paste.
 But this curry right here uses only a few spices - curry powder, turmeric and cumin, to give it full flavour without any hassle.

 This recipe has had a serious workout in my house over the years.
 It's been presented to unexpected guests for dinner, brought along to potlucks to share and gifted to sick relatives who need a comforting meal.

 Unsurprisingly, it's been enjoyed by all, and it's even made its way into quite a few family and friends personal recipe collections.
 Not to mention it's been one of the most popular recipes ever since I first published it back in July 2017.

 I just know your family will love this as much as ours.
 Bookmark it.
 Print it.
 Pin it.
 I'm sure it'll be one of your weeknight wonders.